 Many are shocked at the reality and the environmental impact of beds going to landfill.
 There is a lot of work going on in the background to make mattress recycling more widely available and things are improving – 55% more mattresses are being handled by recyclers in three years (2015-17).

 And the population keeps growing which means mattresses numbers won’t go down.
 In fact our research shows that three-quarters of people replace their bed every 10 years, with the mean replacement being every 6.9 years, so with more mattresses being discarded, ethically recycling is more important than ever.

 Mattress recycling is growing though – driven by you and businesses wanting to be ‘greener’, but also the limitations of continuing to send mattresses to landfill.

-As part of Recycle Week we thought we would share with you our recycling policy (launched last year) where we announced an ambitious target of diverting 75% of old mattresses from landfill by 2028.
-We are working hard with our members to think more about sustainability but also with the UK governments to increase mattress recycling rates.
+As part of Recycle Week, we thought we would share with you our recycling policy (launched last year) where we announced an ambitious target of diverting 75% of old mattresses from landfill by 2028.
+We are working hard with our members to think more about sustainability but also with the UK government to increase mattress recycling rates.